tailsmails/waterjail/README.md

 # waterjail

-A lightweight, surgical Seccomp-BPF dynamic sandboxing and analysis tool written in V.
+A Seccomp-BPF and ptrace-based dynamic sandboxing and analysis tool written in V.

-### ⚠️ Not a Firejail Replacement
+### Scope and Limitations
-`waterjail` is **not** a replacement for full-featured namespace sandboxes like `firejail`.
-Firejail is a massive, multi-layered sandbox utilizing mount namespaces, user namespaces, cgroups, network isolation, and chroot environments.
+`waterjail` is not a replacement for full-featured namespace sandboxes like `firejail`.
+Tools like Firejail utilize mount namespaces, user namespaces, cgroups, network isolation, and chroot environments to provide broad system isolation.

-Instead, `waterjail` is a specialized **complementary utility**.
-It focuses purely on dynamic Seccomp-BPF auditing, parameter-level system call filtering, and deep memory inspection.
-You can use it as a standalone lightweight wrapper, or to dynamically generate strictly minimal Seccomp filters to supplement other virtualization or containment tools.
+`waterjail` is a specialized utility focused on dynamic Seccomp-BPF auditing, parameter-level system call filtering, and process memory inspection.
+It can be used as a standalone wrapper or to generate strict Seccomp filters to supplement other virtualization tools.

 ---

 ## Core Capabilities

-- **Dynamic Analysis Mode (`-A`)**: Runs your target application under `strace`, monitors its behavior, and automatically generates an executable hardened shell script containing the strict Seccomp allowlist.
+- **Analysis Mode (`-A`)**: Runs the target application under `strace`, logs its behavior, and generates an executable shell script containing a strict Seccomp allowlist based on the observed execution profile.
-- **Dynamic Bitmask Hardener (W^X Safety)**: Automatically analyzes memory allocation systems (`mprotect` and `mmap`) to build a unified safe bitmask.
-It blocks memory executions outside the application's actual dynamic JIT compiler runtime limits, effectively killing classic shellcode execution.
+- **Dynamic Bitmask Generation**: Analyzes memory allocation syscalls (e.g., `mprotect` and `mmap`) during profiling to build a unified bitmask.
+This restricts memory execution rights to the application's observed requirements, mitigating unauthorized execution in memory.
-- **Safe Fallback Engine**: If any complex or unresolved system-level flag constant (like raw `ioctl` commands, `fcntl` flags, or namespace clone flags) is captured but cannot be verified, the parser automatically falls back to an unconditional allow rule for that specific syscall rather than generating a broken rule that crashes the application.
+- **Parser Fallback Handling**: If unresolved system-level flag constants (such as raw `ioctl` commands or namespace clone flags) are captured during profiling, the parser defaults to a broad allow rule for that specific syscall to maintain target application stability.

 ---

-## The Hybrid Engine: Seccomp + ptrace
+## Architecture: Seccomp + ptrace

-Historically, `seccomp` BPF filters could only inspect numeric syscall arguments.
-A syscall like `openat` takes a pointer to a string (the file path), which BPF cannot dereference.

-`waterjail` bridges this gap using a hybrid `seccomp` + `ptrace` architecture to provide deep argument inspection and time-aware execution control.
+Standard `seccomp` BPF filters evaluate numeric syscall arguments but cannot dereference pointers (such as a file path string passed to `openat`). `waterjail` utilizes a hybrid `seccomp` and `ptrace` architecture to inspect pointer arguments and control execution phases.

-### Dynamic String Argument Filtering
+### String Argument Filtering
-1. **Analysis Mode**: When running with `-A`, `waterjail` detects string arguments in syscalls (e.g., `openat(AT_FDCWD, "/etc/hosts", ...)`).
-If the application uses a stable set of strings, it generates rules like `-a openat:1=="/etc/hosts"`.
+1. **Analysis Phase**: When executed with `-A`, `waterjail` logs string arguments in syscalls.
+If consistent strings are observed, it generates corresponding rules (e.g., `-a openat:1=="/etc/hosts"`).
-2. **Execution Mode**: Because `seccomp` cannot evaluate string rules, `waterjail` automatically falls back to `ptrace` interception when string rules are present.
-It intercepts the syscall, reads the process memory at the argument pointer using `PTRACE_PEEKDATA`, extracts the string, and validates it against the allowlist.
-If it doesn't match, the syscall is blocked and `EPERM` is returned.
+2. **Execution Phase**: Because `seccomp` cannot evaluate strings, `waterjail` uses `ptrace` when string rules are defined.
+It intercepts the syscall, reads the process memory at the argument pointer via `PTRACE_PEEKDATA`, and validates the extracted string against the defined regex patterns.
+Unmatched syscalls return `EPERM`.
-3. **TOCTOU Neutralization (Check-and-Undo)**: A known architectural limitation of userspace `ptrace` interception is the TOCTOU (Time-of-Check to Time-of-Use) race condition. `waterjail` mitigates this by re-validating the string at syscall exit.
-If a race condition is detected (the path was swapped just before the kernel executed it), `waterjail` actively neutralizes the attack: it injects a `close()` syscall to kill the illegally opened File Descriptor, or zeroes out the memory buffer before returning `EPERM` to the process.
-The attacker wins the race, but the payload is destroyed.
+3. **TOCTOU Mitigation**: To address the Time-of-Check to Time-of-Use race condition inherent in userspace `ptrace` implementations, `waterjail` re-validates strings at syscall exit.
+If a memory modification is detected between entry and exit, the operation is neutralized (e.g., by injecting a `close()` syscall for the opened file descriptor or zeroing the memory buffer) before returning an error to the process.

 ### Time-Aware Sandboxing
-Complex apps often need privileged syscalls (`chroot`, `vfork`) only during setup.
-The analyzer detects these and flags them as `--setup-only`.
+Applications often require privileged syscalls during initialization that are unnecessary during their main execution loop.
-- **`--setup-time <s>`**: Used in analysis mode to categorize syscalls only observed in the first `<s>` seconds as setup-only.
+- **`--setup-time <s>`**: Used during analysis to categorize syscalls observed only in the first `<s>` seconds as setup-specific.
-- **`--runtime-time <s>`**: Uses `ptrace` to allow setup-only syscalls for `<s>` seconds, then dynamically blocks them by altering process registers.
+- **`--runtime-time <s>`**: Uses `ptrace` to permit setup-only syscalls for `<s>` seconds.
+Once the timer expires, these syscalls are blocked.

-To prevent a malicious process from keeping the tracer idle to bypass the timer, `waterjail` utilizes kernel-level `SIGALRM` via `alarm()`, ensuring phase transitions occur exactly on time regardless of process activity.
+Transitions between phases are enforced using the kernel-level `SIGALRM` via `alarm()`, ensuring timers are respected regardless of the tracee's execution state.

 ---

-## Smart Profiling & Stability
+## Profiling Logic

-Securing massive, multi-threaded applications (like web browsers) requires an analyzer that understands application behavior, rather than blindly blocking anything it hasn't seen before.
+To maintain stability when profiling complex applications, the analyzer implements specific behavioral exemptions:

-### Intelligent I/O Tracking
+### I/O Tracking
-Event-driven I/O syscalls (like `accept4`, `bind`, `listen`, or `read` on specific sockets) might not occur during the initial observation phase.
-Naively categorizing these as "setup-only" causes crashes when the application later needs them to handle new network traffic.
+Event-driven I/O syscalls (e.g., `accept4`, `bind`, `read` on dynamic sockets) may not trigger during the initial setup observation window.
+To prevent runtime crashes, `waterjail` tracks file descriptors.
+Syscalls operating on these descriptors are excluded from the `--setup-only` categorization.

-`waterjail` tracks file descriptors returned by syscalls (e.g., sockets, pipes, event files).
-Any syscall that operates on these tracked FDs is dynamically identified as an I/O operation and excluded from the `--setup-only` list, ensuring event-driven applications can handle future traffic without crashing.

-Additionally, syscalls that query core system information using a single pointer argument (like `uname`) are exempted from setup-only blocking, preventing crashes from unpredictable standard library queries (e.g., DNS resolution).
-The internal kernel mechanism `restart_syscall` is also explicitly exempted.
+Additionally, syscalls querying core system information via a single pointer argument (e.g., `uname`) and internal mechanisms like `restart_syscall` are explicitly exempted from setup-only blocking.

-### Wildcard String Generation
+### Wildcard Generation
-When multiple similar strings are observed for the same argument (e.g., `prctl` setting memory names like `"jemalloc"` and `"jemalloc-decommitted"`), the analyzer finds the common prefix and generates a single wildcard rule (e.g., `-a 'prctl:4=="jemalloc*"'`).
-The runtime `ptrace` interceptor supports suffix wildcard matching, allowing related dynamic strings to pass the filter without disabling the rule entirely.
+When multiple similar strings are captured for a single argument (e.g., `prctl` thread names), the analyzer identifies the common prefix and generates a unified wildcard rule (e.g., `-a 'prctl:4=="jemalloc*"'`).
+The `ptrace` interceptor processes these using regex.

-### Multi-threaded Architecture Fixes
-- **`ptrace` State Desync Fix**: Fixed a critical issue where a `SIGALRM` interrupt during `waitpid` could desynchronize the `ptrace` syscall tracking state.
-The tracer now correctly preserves the entry/exit state across signal interrupts.
-- **Thread Entry/Exit Tracking**: Fixed a race condition where `SIGSTOP` in running threads could cause the entry/exit state map to become corrupted, leading to invalid register reads and immediate process termination.

 ---